Online shopping is second nature to all of us these days, and even more so over the past few years.

 Work out if the most popular searched items are easy to find.
 Do they need to be put somewhere more prominent on your site?

 Alternatively, are people looking for something you don’t currently sell?
-Another success with the BeerStork website was when we discovered people were predominantly searching for glasses to drink their beers from.
+A few years ago I had success with the BeerStork website when we discovered people were predominantly searching for glasses to drink their beers from.
 Having learned this, owners Dan and Pip were able to start stocking beer glasses and they quickly turned into one of their most popular purchases.

 Test on phones